 There was, however, a singular vignette that stayed with me from the first time I went through the book.
 James devotes an entire chapter to the diverging professional paths of Jerry Priddy and Phil Rizzuto, a pair of Yankee prospects who could have easily seen their careers switch places if not for a difference in temperament.

-The discussion proceeds along these basic lines: Coming up together in Yankee farm system, Rizzuto and Priddy formed one of the best double play combinations in the game.
+The discussion proceeds along these basic lines: Coming up together in the Yankee farm system, Rizzuto and Priddy formed one of the best double play combinations in the game.
 Both broke into the majors in 1941, but Priddy had the misfortune of playing behind Hall of Famer Joe Gordon in the team’s depth chart.
 This understandably limited his playing time, something that was quickly brought to management’s attention by the outspoken Priddy.
-He was traded to Senators where he could be used in the starting lineup and put up respectable offensive numbers while demolishing defensive metrics.
+He was traded to the Senators where he could be used in the starting lineup and put up respectable offensive numbers while demolishing defensive metrics.
 After another run-in with management, he was sent to the St. Louis Browns where he again performed well before repeating the process and precipitating a move to the Detroit Tigers.

 While there was widespread accolades for his defense, there was nothing about his record that screamed “Hall of Fame.”
 James’ argument was that the same could have been said about Rizzuto, who was eventually elected by the Veterans Committee in 1994.
 Priddy was the stronger offensive force between the two, batting for higher average with more frequent extra base hits.
 In terms of defense, Priddy demonstrably played second base better than Rizzuto played shortstop.
 It was essentially positional scarcity (shortstops > second basemen) and the Yankee mystique that gave Rizzuto the edge decades after everyone forgot about the better player.